Stacked-Org/stacked-docs/docs/introduction.md

 ---
-id: why-stacked
+id: introduction
-sidebar_label: "Why Stacked"
+sidebar_label: "What is Stacked"
 sidebar_position: 0
 ---

-## What is Stacked
+# Introduction

 Stacked is a production framework for Flutter.
 For teams or solo developers that require high quality code, Stacked simplifies the development and maintenance of production ready Flutter applications.
-[FilledStacks](https://www.youtube.com/filledstacks) is a mobile software development agency with experience using Native, Xamarin and now Flutter to develop over 30 applications for large companies.
+Built by [FilledStacks](https://www.youtube.com/filledstacks), a mobile software development agency with experience using Native iOS and Android, Xamarin and now Flutter has build over 30 applications.
 We know what is required to build big, **scalable**, **testable** and **maintanable applications**, this is the core focus of Stacked.

 - **Scalable**: Stacked is built to make your team scalable and keep your productivity high.
 With good code conventions and a strong opinion on how to develop functionality, you or your team will have a clear guide around adding and maintaining features.